-GRADING

-ELEMENTARY
+GRADING ELEMENTARY

-1. Kindergarten and First Grade Grading Scale:
+1. Kindergarten Grading Scale:

-"S" = Met Grade Level Indicators (Satisfactory) "P" = Progressing "U" = Did Not Meet Grade Level Indicators (Unsatisfactory) Blank = Area Not Assessed
+"S" = Met Grade Level Indicators (Satisfactory) "P" = Progr Progressing "U" = Did No Did Not Meet Grade Level Indicators (Unsatisfactory) Rlank = Area l Not Assesse d

-2. Grade Scale for Grades 2-6: Grades A, B, C, and D are passing.
+2. Grade Scale for Grades 1-6: Grades A, B, C, and D are passing.
 "A" indicates exceptionally fine work.
 "B" indicates better than average work.
 "C" indicates average work.
 "D" indicates poor work.
 "F" indicates failing work. ("I" indicates incomplete work.
 Arrangements must be made with the teacher for completing the work.)
 Due to school restructuring and the move to alternative assessments and non-graded elementaries, checklists may be used instead of letter grades.

-"A" = 93 - 100
+''' "A" = 90 - 100

-"B" = 83 - 92
+"B" = 80 - 89

-"C" = 73 - 82

-"D" = 65 - 72

-"F" = 64 & below
+"F" = 59 & below

-"I" = Becomes a letter grade when the work is completed.
+"I" = Becomes a letter grade when work is completed. '''

-- 3. Progress Reports Kindergarten students will receive Progress Reports at nine-week intervals.
+- 3. Standards-Based Report Card Kindergarten will receive a Standards-Based Report Card at nine-week intervals.
 This report will provide parents with information of their child's learning and academic growth. - 4.
-In grades 1-6, the nine (9) weeks grades in social studies, science, and health are determined by oral as well as written expression.
-These grades take into account the level of accuracy and independence of the individual child.
-A minimum of eight (8) grades will be recorded each nine weeks in each subject area. - 5.
-In grades 2-6, the grade given at the end of the year (yearly average) is the one entered on the student's permanent record.
-The final letter grade in grades 2-6 will be determined by averaging the nine (9) weeks' numerical averages.
-Plus (+) and minus (-) may be used for computing the 9 weeks' grades and final grades. - 6.
-Progress reports for kindergarten are to be sent to parents at the end of each nine weeks.
-It is suggested that personal conferences be used instead of interim reports at this level. - 7.
-Grade cards or progress reports are sent home four times per year.

-- 8. Interim reports/grade sheets will be sent home or mailed to every student each grading period. - 9.
-Letter grades of "S," "P," and "U" will also be given for physical education, music, art and band for students in grades 1-6.
+In grades 1-6, the grade given at the end of the year (yearly average) is the one entered on the student's permanent record.
+The final letter grade in grades 1-6 will be determined by averaging the nine (9) weeks' numerical averages. - 5.
+Grade cards or progress reports are sent home four times per year. - 6.
+Interim reports/grade sheets will be sent home or mailed to every student each grading period. - 7.
+Letter grades of "S," and "U" will be given for physical education, music, art, library/keyboarding, health, and band for students in grades K-6.

-HONOR ROLL

-Manchester Elementary School will have an "all A" and "A/B" honor roll to recognize academic achievement of students in grades 4-6.
-The guidelines for the honor roll are as follows:

-"A" Honor Roll - All A's for the grading period.

-"A/B" Honor Roll - A's and B's for the grading period.

-The following subjects will be utilized to attain honor roll status: Language Arts, Mathematics, Science, Social Studies.